Yellowbush/Program-4/README.md

 # Program-4

-This program contains recursive algorithsm for calcualting Catalan numbers and finding unique shortest paths for robot in a 2D grid.
+This project contains recursive algorithms for calculating Catalan numbers and finding unique shortest paths for a robot in a 2D grid.
 The input is provided through command line and console input.